 Protect seedlings from slugs and snails

 Thin out the seedlings along the row to prevent overcrowding.
 Spacing between plants depends on which stage you want to harvest them:

 10–15cm (4–6in) apart for regular pickings of small leaves

 20cm (8in) apart for harvests of larger leaves

 30–40cm (12–16in) apart for picking full-sized mature plants

-Slugs and snails
+Slugs and snails may eat young seedlings.

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.